 The caller stated that her friend had her baby within 24 hours of this massive dose.
 Her quick delivery was not shocking.
 In fact, we were surprised that it took even that long for the baby to make its appearance!
 The quick birth was likely uncomfortable for the mother, stressful for her provider, and traumatic for the baby.

 While this is a bit of an extreme example, it is easy to think that because an herbal remedy is natural there is no harm in

 · Taking a lot of it (after all if a little is good, wouldn’t more be even better?)

 · Giving the remedy to a small child

 · Taking the remedy while expecting or nursing

-Respecting herbal and natural remedies is really the key to success.
+Respecting herbal and natural remedies are really the key to success.
 There are hundreds, if not thousands, of healing herbs we can benefit from.
 Perhaps even some yet to be discovered.
 They all have their own specific health advantages and levels of safety.
 Gentle herbs like Echinacea, Chamomile, and Elderberry, just to name a few, are safe for even the newborn baby.
-Others, like Goldenseal and Barberry pack a more powerful punch, and should be used cautiously or by older individuals, usually based on weight.
+Others, like Goldenseal and Barberry, pack a more powerful punch and should be used cautiously or by older individuals, usually based on weight.

 If you’ve been curious about herbal remedies, but don’t know where to start, or if you’re already enjoying their benefits, and know exactly what you want, we invite you to visit Mountain Meadow Herbs.
 Enjoy hand-made extracts, produced fresh daily, and sold ineffective formulas or as single extracts.
 We are natural health solutions you can trust.